 - If you can include tables, graphs, charts or videos, great.
 They hold people on page longer and therefore send good signals to Google. ( Also increasing Ad revenue)

-- A video is good, it can hold people on page much, much longer, increasing your ad revenue.
+- A video is good, it can hold people on page much, much longer, increasing your ad revenue and giving you a chance of getting traffic from video search.

 - Ads!
 Either from Adsense or a premium ad agency.
 I’m with Mediavine and they’re super awesome.